focus-editor/focus/LOG.md

     - Scroll by alt+left/right
 - Search in buffer:
     - When pressing up/down to switch to prev/next result, don't wrap (but do wrap when using Enter - what else to go back?)

 - Try using File_Async when scanning project folders and measure how long it takes (measure yourself without using the profiler)

 - Fix the whole word matching when creating new cursors (underscore seems to be considered not a word char, but inconsistently)
     - Easy to detect when using variables like success, success_read, log_error, error etc
     - Make sure when selected a word by double clicking, the highlights only highlight whole words

 - Strip trailing whitespace on save
 - Ctrl + [ and Ctrl + ] to indent lines
     - Need to refactor the input system first
-- Ctrl + Backspace/Delete to erase an entire word.
 - Ctrl + Home/End to jump to beginning/end of the file
 - Alt + PgUp/PgDown to scroll viewport by page
 - Ctrl + J to join lines (should there be a limit of how many?)
 - (Ctrl (VSCode) or Alt (N++) or Alt+Shift (macOS)) + Mouse Click to add an additional cursor wherever the mouse is.
 - Ctrl + Mouse Wheel to increase/decrease editor font size by 1 pt
 - Save font size in the current project config when changed

 - Save editor state on editor operations:
     - Alt + minus to open previous state
     - Alt + plus to open next state

 - Save modified buffers to temporary files and recover after crashes
     - Save undo/redo history in temporary files

 - When cutting search results in finder, go by characters and not bytes

 - Tokenizer: